MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

    ![](../media/power-automate-licensing/)

-1. Fill in the details and then send the request to your admin.
+1. Fill in the details, and then send the request to your admin.

 ![](../media/power-automate-licensing/)